Darokahn/myProgrammingLanguage/strongIdeas/references.md

 Any pointer type can be composed from these orthogonal properties:

 - `mut | immut` - whether it can be an lvalue after initialization
-- `singular | plural` - whether indexing and arithmetic are allowed
+- `singular | plural` - whether indexing and arithmetic are allowed.
+The `plural` qualifier also takes a compile-time integer bound.
 - `embedded | indirect` - whether it automatically takes up memory on the data structure it belongs to and is assigned to point to that memory

 Some of the addr types you can construct from this aren't very safe and others aren't very useful, but all of them make sense.